DeepASA: An Object-Oriented Multi-Purpose Network for Auditory Scene Analysis: Method

 The initial estimation through sub-decoders can include misalignment between auditory parameters.
 For example, the DoA vector stream can exhibit different onsets and offsets with the sound event map.
 These asynchronous estimations are refined from the object separation level through the fusion of initial estimations.
 This refinement step, chain-of-inference, consists of two processing steps: temporal coherence matching (TCM) and feature fusion (FF) (Figure~\ref{fig:MM}).

 \textbf{Temporal coherence matching} In TCM, temporal coherence between SED and DoAE is evaluated through the multi-clue attention mechanism.
 One branch of multi-clue attention takes SED as queries and DoA as keys and values, and the attention output is added to SED to refine the SED information.
 Conversely, the other multi-clue attention branch uses DoA as queries and SED as keys and values.
+The SED decoder outputs three components, but ultimately, the SED map of $T'\times C$ is constructed for each object from the predicted class probability ($1\times C$) and object activation ($T'\times1$).
+DoA decoder also generates T'x3 output for each object.
+The alignment between the SEDs and DoAs is accomplished in TCM through the cross-attention by assigning the time dimension as a sequence dimension.
 The outputs of the two multi-clue attentions are passed through two individual linear layers to produce the $D$-channel clues and then superposed for fusion.
 The fused clue is interpolated by a transposed convolution layer to match its time dimension $T^\prime$ with that of object features ($T$).

 \textbf{Feature fusion} In the feature fusion block, the fused clue is utilized to refine the object feature separation.
 TCM output is processed by a feature-wise linear modulation (FiLM) layer \cite{perez2018film}, which outputs values of $\beta$ and $\gamma$ for each channel and time frame.
 The output of the FiLM layer is then combined with the output from the feature aggregation module ($\mathbf{z}$) to inject information required for object separation.
 The object features refined by the object splitter 2 are then plugged again into the sub-decoders 2 to improve ASA parameter estimation.